fossas/fossa-cli/docs/references/experimental/container/podman.md

 # Integration via Podman Executables

-`fossa-cli` will perform, following command:
+`fossa-cli` will perform the following command:

 ```bash
 # check if image exists